kmate/parallella-cipher-demo/README.md

 # pparallella-cipher-demo
-Demo application for encription on Parallella using RAW-Feldspar and Zeldspar
+Demo application for encryption on Parallella using RAW-Feldspar and Zeldspar

 ## Instructions